DOI: 10.1209/epl/i2003-10043-1

 black-phosphorus (b-P) layered allotrope show that their strain

-energies per atom for radii above 0.6
+energies per atom for radii above 0.6 are comparable to

 the strain energies predicted for experimentally observed